Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Snapshot-QAOA Applied to Specific Quantum Hamiltonians

-Observe that for $B_x > 0$, we have that $0 < \hat{c_1} < 1$, thus, as discussed in Section \ref{sec:annealingSnapshot}, $\hat{H}$ can be realized as a snapshot of the annealing process of some time-dependent Hamiltonian.
-As a result of Section \ref{sec:QAOA_with_Partial_Anneal_Schedule}, starting with the ground state of $H_0$ (which is $\ket{-}^{\otimes n}$), the ground-state of $\hat{H}$ can be approximated using a QAOA circuit with circuit parameters set to those in Equation \ref{eqn:partialAnnealParams} with the substitution $\hat{c_1} = \frac{1}{1+B_x}$.
+Observe that for $B_x > 0$, we have that $0 < \hat{c_1} < 1$, thus, as discussed in Sec.~\ref{sec:annealingSnapshot}, $\hat{H}$ can be realized as a snapshot of the annealing process of some time-dependent Hamiltonian.
+As a result of Sec.~\ref{sec:QAOA_with_Partial_Anneal_Schedule}, starting with the ground state of $H_0$ (which is $\ket{-}^{\otimes n}$), the ground-state of $\hat{H}$ can be approximated using a QAOA circuit with circuit parameters set to those in Eq.~\ref{eqn:partialAnnealParams} with the substitution $\hat{c_1} = \frac{1}{1+B_x}$.